 Steal my strategy: Don’t let any touch point go to waste.
-You never know who the person you are talking to may be; they may be an influencer with thousands of followers on Twitter, LinkedIn, Gun District or Instagram.
+You never know who the person you are talking to may be; they may be an influencer with thousands of followers or someone looking to place a big order.
 Make sure to gather their info and connect on social media and remain in contact with them to build your network.

 4. Enter leads into your CRM and follow-up fast!

 Whether you’re scanning badges or entering leads into a CRM—send them a follow-up email within 24 hours or less.
 Thank them for stopping by and mention what you talked about to jog their memory.
 Depending on your conversation, make sure you find them and connect with them via LinkedIn if possible.
 Most prospects will be impressed on how fast you followed up.
 If you’re getting hundreds of leads per day—it will become difficult to follow up the night after the show because you’ll be exhausted.
 This is were using a CRM can come in handy.

 Steal my strategy: Create your follow up email in advance with MailChimp, Constant Contact or your marketing automation tool and then import their names and email addresses, a note on the nature of the conversation and next steps.
 Send and track for engagement within 24 hours.
 Make sure to let them know that you will follow up by phone next week to discuss your sales conversation further or appointment details.